nikolalsvk/blog/content/blog/render-async-2-1-6-released/index.md

 ## Event delegation now works when toggling

-If you wanted to [trigger loading of render_async](https://github.com/renderedtext/render_async#toggle-event), you could use any element to do so.
-For example, you wanted to load comments on your blog with render_async, you would so something like this:
+If you wanted to [trigger the loading of render_async](https://github.com/renderedtext/render_async#toggle-event), you could use any element to do so.
+For example, you wanted to load comments on your blog with render_async you would so something like this:

 ```erb
 <!-- app/views/posts/show.html.erb -->